EMT/wildtime-api/app/config/activities.md

 ### Leaf Snap
 Image URL: http://61b3eb0d8e96f445e866-9f74caa3d4552b4d51a2bbe93ea28b6f.r99.cf2.rackcdn.com/leaf-snap.svg

 Collect a bunch of different fallen leaves in a bag.
 Then empty out the bag and try to match the leaves with ones from the same tree.
 How many different types of leaf can you find?
-You can identify them here:

-<a href="http://www-saps.plantsci.cam.ac.uk/trees/index2.htm">Plant Science</a>
+You can identify them on the <a href="http://www-saps.plantsci.cam.ac.uk/trees/index2.htm">Plant Science</a> website.

-Thanks to the Planet Science for this activity.
+Thanks to Planet Science for this activity.

 ### Bee Stalk